offerings for adult singers

 A specialist in baroque performance, as soprano soloist her credits include numerous cantatas by J. S. Bach as well as his St. John Passion, St. Matthew Passion, B Minor Mass; Vivaldi’s cantata for soprano soloist In furore iustissimae irae; and Handel’s Messiah.

-Sarah is currently embarking on her first recording projects.
-Her debut solo album, featuring the music of 17th-century Venetian composer Barbara Strozzi, will be the first, followed by an album of English baroque works by Henry Purcell & John Dowland.
+Her debut solo album, featuring the music of 17th-century Venetian composer Barbara Strozzi, is underway and planned for release in 2027, followed by an album of English baroque works by Henry Purcell & John Dowland.

-Through her Fairfield County voice studio located in Weston Center, Sarah has become a leading mentor for the next generation of singers, empowering young artists, emerging professionals, and adult singers.
+Through her Fairfield County voice studio located in Weston Center, Sarah has become a mentor for the next generation of singers, establishing solid technique in the lineage of bel canto pedagogy, while nurturing artistry, musicality, and mindset.

-Whether performing on stage, teaching voice, or in conversation with today’s audiences, Sarah is devoted to making classical music feel resonant, alive, and deeply human.
+Whether performing on stage, teaching voice, or in conversation with today’s audiences, Sarah is devoted to making classical music feel relevant and alive.
 She wants contemporary listeners to feel as connected to this music—so old, yet so vital today—as she does herself.

 kind words from our community